 “Villa Amore,” the beautiful estate designed for the Love family in 1922 by Adams & Adams is an exquisite example of Italian elegance.
 It is one of only three homes built using this type of architecture in Monte Vista.
-This elegant estate offers the charm of its historical background alongside the desired amenities sought by owners today including beautifully landscaped grounds, sparkling heated pool, cabana, 1000 bottle wine cellar, cigar room, billiard room, media room, and dream kitchen for the gourmet cook.
+This elegant estate offers the charm of its historical background alongside the desired amenities sought by owners today including beautifully landscaped grounds, sparkling pool, cabana, 1000 bottle wine cellar, cigar room, billiard room, media room, and dream kitchen for the gourmet cook.

 This Mediterranean 3-story home has a Stone/Stucco exterior with tile roof.
 Inside, floors of marble, hardwood, and tile are featured.
 The interior also includes four bedrooms, seven baths (five full and two half), eat-in kitchen, utility room, study/library, two dining areas, high ceilings, dine-in wine cellar, shop, Florida room, game room, three living areas, pull down storage, maid’s quarters, auxiliary kitchen, media room, laundry lower level.